Male Speckled Bush Cricket

 Polydesmidae is a family of Flat-backed Millipedes.
 This family contains several identical looking species in the UK that are very difficult to tell apart, and can only be accurately identified by close examination of the reproductive organs of mature specimens.
 Due to their flat profile, and their legs that protrude sideways from their body, these harmless millipedes are often mistaken for carnivorous centipedes.
 As with all other millipedes they can be distinguished from centipedes by their two pairs of legs per body-segment in comparison to the single pair of legs on each segment of a centipede.

 Like most species of millipede Polydesmus angustus are herbivores, and feed on decaying vegetation found at ground level.
 The flat body shape of this species allows it to move around the soil and leaf litter with ease as it searches for food.
 This shape is ideal for squeezing under logs and getting behind loose bark on fallen logs.
 Adult females lay their eggs in the soil and these hatch to reveal pale juvenile millipedes with a small number of body-segments and legs.
 These increase in number as the millipedes grow.
-Some species of millipede, including Polydesmus sp., use toxic secretions, including hydrogen cyanide, as a defense strategy to deter predators.
+Some species of millipede, including Polydesmus sp., use toxic secretions, including hydrogen cyanide, as a defence strategy to deter predators.

 Polydesmus angustus is identical in appearance to the other members of the genus, Polydesmus coriaceus, Polydesmus denticulatus and Polydesmus inconstans.